 Introduction

-When you’re planning a road trip, a long commute, or simply curious about travel times, the phrase “how long is a 12‑mile drive?And ” often pops up.
+When you’re planning a road trip, a long commute, or simply curious about travel times, the phrase “how long is a 12‑mile drive?” often pops up.
 It’s a question that blends distance with time, speed, and the many variables that affect everyday driving.
-In this article we’ll break down the answer in a clear, step‑by‑step way, explore realistic scenarios, and give you the tools to estimate travel time for any 12‑mile stretch of road.
+But in this article we’ll break down the answer in a clear, step‑by‑step way, explore realistic scenarios, and give you the tools to estimate travel time for any 12‑mile stretch of road.
 Whether you’re a student, a commuter, or a travel enthusiast, understanding how distance translates into driving time can help you plan better, manage expectations, and even save time and fuel.

 Detailed Explanation